Justin Fletcher

-Justin Fletcher MBE (born 15 June 1970) is an English actor, comedian, singer and television presenter appearing mainly on the BBC pre-school television channel CBeebies.
-Speaking and performing in various, often self-created, roles, he specialises in slapstick comedy and works with children with special needs through his show Something Special.
-Fletcher also appears as the award-winning comedian Mr Tumble.
+Justin Fletcher MBE (born 15 June 1970) is an English children's television presenter, actor, comedian and singer, known for mainly appearing on CBeebies.
+Speaking and performing in various, often self-created, roles, he specialises in slapstick comedy and works with children with special educational needs through his show Something Special.

 Biography

+Personal life

-Fletcher was born on 15 June 1970 in Reading, Berkshire, the son of Guy Fletcher.
+Fletcher was born on 15 June 1970 in Henley-on-Thames, Oxfordshire.
+He is the son of songwriter Guy Fletcher.
 He has three sisters and one brother.

-He attended Theale Green School.
-He currently lives in Winnersh, Wokingham, Berkshire.
+His cousin, also named Guy Fletcher, is a musician.

 Career

-Fletcher worked for Sounds Good in Theale as a cassette duplicating machine operator and generally amused his co-workers with his characterisations.

-While in his final year studying drama at the Guildford School of Acting, Fletcher started to regularly watch Phillip Schofield in the BBC One broom cupboard with Gordon the Gopher and decided that a career in children's television was for him.
-He then met Schofield, who suggested that he should make a show reel to showcase to television executives.

-He sketched out various comedic characters and put together a Showreel called Justin Time which encompassed two different characters: Anna Conda, a myopic reptile-house warden; and Arthur Sleep, a regional newsreader who has difficulty staying awake and can sleep anywhere no matter what.
+While in his final year studying drama at the Guildford School of Acting, Fletcher started to regularly watch Phillip Schofield working as a continuity announcer and was inspired to pursue a career in children's television.
+Following a suggestion from Schofield, Fletcher sketched out various comedic characters and put together a showreel called Justin Time which encompassed two different characters: Anna Conda, a short-sighted reptile-house warden; and Arthur Sleep, a regional newsreader who has difficulty staying awake and can sleep anywhere no matter what.
 Both characters were used for his CBeebies show Gigglebiz.
-His first television show after graduation was Fun Song Factory for GMTV, working with Dave Benson Phillips (he had earlier done Playdays on the stage after its cancellation, portraying the character Mr. Jolly).
-The television show was sent to various broadcasters and production companies.
+His first television show after graduation was Fun Song Factory for GMTV, working with Dave Benson Phillips (he had earlier appeared in the stage production of Playdays after its television cancellation, portraying the character Mr. Jolly).